-If the picture consists of some scenery or similar stuff then always look for the shadows.
+If the picture consists of some scenery or similar stuff then always look for the shadows and mismatched lights.
 Manipulating shadows is one of the hardest things even for a Photoshop expert.
-Many a time, users new to Photoshop or with limited knowledge cannot properly detail the shadow intensity and viewing angle.
+Often, Photoshop beginners are not able to create a perfect shadow and viewing angle.
 Thus leaving behind a blind spot to detect if the image is Photoshopped or not.

 4. Pay Attention to the Image Size

 Image or pictures faked using Photoshop are often too big in size compared to what the average size should have been.
 This is because, Photoshop work with layers and when an image is heavily Photoshopped, the image size tends to increase due to all the layers and extra content.
 However, do remember that one can easily compress the image to reduce the size.
 So, this method is not that reliable but it is good to keep in mind when looking for fake Photoshopped images.